Do you have questions?

 What are Dual Diagnosis Addiction Treatment Programs?

-When a client enters our Texas drug rehab for substance use disorder treatment, we preform a thorough assessment of their physical, emotional and mental state.
-If, at any point, a psychological issue becomes apparent, we have to determine if the issue relates to the addiction.
+When a client enters our Texas drug rehab for substance use disorder treatment, we perform a thorough assessment of their physical, emotional, and mental state.
+If a psychological issue becomes apparent at any point, we have to determine if the issue relates to the addiction.
 If so, we immediately recognize that the client has co-occurring conditions that both require treatment.

-Addiction treatment programs that treat co-occurring disorders work best when the conditions are treated at the same time.
-The reason this is essential is that the untreated condition will likely interfere with progress on the treated condition.
+Addiction treatment programs that treat co-occurring disorders work best when the clinicians treat both conditions at the same time.
+This is essential because the untreated condition may interfere with the recovery process.